 4. Positive use of words

 My study of this topic is not exhaustive.
-I was struck by the large volume of references on this subject and recognize that in-depth research would take an enormous amount of time.
+I was struck by the large volume of references on this subject and recognized that in-depth research would take an enormous amount of time.
 You may know of other categories to fit this topic.
 This writing glosses the surface, hitting only highlights of what I learned over the course of a brief study.

 It may help to understand how I approach a topical study.
 First, I use a concordance and computer to find every passage/verse that contains the topic I am researching.
 Next, I use a dictionary.
 I look up words from passages that I want to delve deeper into.
 I often look up words I am familiar with and already know its definition.
 Checking a dictionary definition and pondering it in the context of a passage often gives a subtle perspective I may have missed without this step.
 When I am doing a very thorough study, I will look up words or passages in the original Greek or Hebrew.
 I did not do that with this writing.